AFarence/nicar-2025-scraping/README.md

 A **git scraper** is a GitHub repository configured to use GitHub Actions to scrape websites or other online resources and record changes to them over time.

 Here are [437 examples](https://github.com/topics/git-scraping?o=desc&s=updated) of this category of repo, ordered by most recently scraped!
+I have a whole lot more notes about [git-scraping on my blog](https://simonwillison.net/tags/git-scraping/).

 To create a basic one, first sign into GitHub and then visit this repository: